What is Ballroom Dance?

 Performance in competitions and test events determines the class a group, dancer or couple falls into.
 Because of diversity based on different musical rhythms, geographical locations, classification bodies, etc, the elements used in judgment vary.
 They include connection, speed, timing, frame, posture, body alignment, use of body parts like ankles, feet and weight, costume and grooming, among other elements.
 One can never deny that the judgment is always subjective.
 It is therefore common to hear complaints and controversies in competitions.

 There are standards based on a peculiarity of each dance.
 They mainly apply in a situation where the genre to be judged independently.
 Several dance genres may also be ramped together and almost similar rules applied.
 Children also participate in competitions at their level.
 In fact, some of the best ballroom dancers in history were identified at childhood.
 It is part of competitions that enrich the education system.

 Common Ballroom Dances

-As stated, the dances feature a couple or partners.
+As stated, these dances feature a couple or partners.
 They are enjoyed both socially and competitively.
-Here is a list of the most common ballroom dances in the world today.
+Here is a list of the most common ones:

 - Waltz – It has its origin in Bavaria and Austria and found its way to England in the 17th Century.
 It is famed for being the first dance where a man was allowed to bring a woman close.
 The body has to remain at the left.
 The head of the woman is allowed to extend as the body leaves following the elbow to the right hand.
 A little rise is experienced where figures have rotation.
 To make the second step longer, a sway is introduced which also slows the momentum.
 Viennese has an own waltz as well as Germany, all of which are similar at a basic level.